-- Pudding is made to be layered and spiked pudding is no exception.
-Simply mix up two different batches and layer them in the cups.
+- Pudding is made to be layered, so mix up two different batches and layer them in the cups.

-- Thick cream liqueurs are nice to include because they make up for the lost density when replacing milk.
+- When it makes sense, include cream liqueurs to make up for the lost density when replacing milk.

-- Have fun with the toppings for your pudding shots to add a festive finishing touch.
-Browse cake decorating options at your local store and or consider some of these: small candies, chocolate shavings, a dusting of cocoa powder, a drizzle of syrup, crushed nuts or cookies, coconut flakes, and small pieces of fruit.
-Make sure that the topping complements the pudding flavor and is small enough to go down smoothly with the shot.
-No one likes a chunk of chocolate stuck in their throat!
+- Have fun with the toppings.
+Browse cake decorating options or use small candies, chocolate shavings, a dusting of cocoa powder, a drizzle of syrup, crushed nuts or cookies, coconut flakes, and small pieces of fruit.
+Choose something that complements the pudding flavor and is small enough to go down smoothly with the shot.

 - When you are feeling extra creative, make edible shot cups.
 Chocolate chip cookie shot cups are perfect for pudding and mini muffin tins create bite-sized morsels that are fun finger food.